Over a year ago, life gave us a chance to make some major memories.

 It was around noon when we left the place we called home for the past few years and after grabbing a quick bite at our favorite brunch place Eggs and Things, located on Cochran Street, said goodbye to Simi Valley, California…..our home for over a decade.

-Our journey started on a silent note as we were trying to understand the feeling which we were feeling.
+Our journey started on a silent note as we were trying to understand the feeling that we were feeling.
 It felt strange taking one last look at the “Welcome to Simi Valley” ……a sign which had meant home for over a decade.

 As soon as we exited 118 Freeway, which we lovingly called “Our Freeway” and made our way onto 210-W it started to rain.